• Skip to primary navigation

 • Clean your potatoes and cut into large quarters of the same size.
 Some of the potatoes may need extra cutting if they are larger than others.
 Just make sure you cut all the potatoes the same size so they cook evenly.

-12 medium Yukon gold potatoes or golden potatoes
+12 medium Yukon gold potatoes

 • Place your cut potatoes into the pot of water and bring to a boil.